virtual-labs/exp-finite-capacity-single-server-queue-with-exponential-arrivals-general-distributed-service-iitd/experiment/procedure.md

-##### In order to perform the experiment, one need to go through the following steps sequentially:
+##### In order to perform the experiment, one needs to go through the following steps sequentially:
 ###### Step 1:  In the simulation step, set the values of parameters for the mean arrival rate, select the service time distribution, the mean service rate and maximum customers in the system for the given M/G/1/N model.
 ###### Step 2:  The mean arrival rate should always be less than mean service rate for the existence of steady-state solution.
 ###### Step 3:  Click the 'Start' button to start the experiment.